klisiubb/event-app/README.md

 ## Event App (Engineering Thesis)

-The **Event App** was my engineering thesis project, developed to manage and streamline IT conferences.
-It was successfully used during one of the largest IT conferences in my region, showcasing its real-world application and scalability.
-The app allows to:
+The **Event App** was my engineering thesis project, developed to create & manage IT conferences.
+It was successfully used during [one of the largest IT conferences in my region](https://bitad.ubb.edu.pl).

+**Attention** - this version is being rewritten from scratch, but I still have original code stored in private repository.

+### The app allows to:

 - Create, edit, and manage lectures and workshops.
 - Sign up for event and receive news about it.